 Total sales volume and the value of properties sold in the second quarter both declined dramatically from last year, according to the latest second quarter numbers.
-Inventory rose dramatically from last year’s numbers.
+Inventory rose markedly from last year’s numbers.

-While there was little room for optimism while reading the 2nd quarter numbers, there was also little room for harbingers of doom: Prices are falling, but in a fashion that reflects the market adjusting to new demand levels – not a market whose bottom has fallen out.
+While there was little room for optimism while reading the 2nd quarter numbers, there was also a small room for harbingers of doom: Prices are falling, but in a fashion that reflects the market adjusting to new demand levels – not a market whose bottom has fallen out.

 It would seem that the 2nd quarter of 2009 reflected a continued adjustment from the events of the previous two or three quarters.

 Median prices of sales completed during the 2nd quarter of 2009 were down 18.5% from the same period last year.
 Counting only re-sales – that is, not including figures from New Development sales – the decline was a robust 25.6%.